Course No. 9032

 After reading Chapter 9, participants will be able to:

-1. Determine what constitutes a S corporation and specify the advantages and list the disadvantages associated with them.
+- Determine what constitutes an S corporation, and specify the advantages and the disadvantages associated with it.

-3. Cite ways an S corporation may be terminated specifying related procedures to be followed.
+- Identify variables that impact whether a business can choose S corporation status and cite ways an S corporation may be terminated, specifying related procedures to be followed.

 After studying the materials in Chapter 9, answer the exam questions 100 to 119.